lem0nle/vpage/README.md

 To deploy on netlify, visit [Netlify](https://app.netlify.com/start) and select your cloned project.

 ## Development
-Clone or create a local project with this template:
+To further add some customized needs and make it more dynamic, clone or create a local project with this template:

 ```bash
 npx degit lem0nle/vpage my-page